The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: Introduction

-Using the Jacobi theta functions to express the solutions of the equation is also a powerful method to obtain them.
-As early as the 20th century, Its, Rybin and Sail \cite{It-88} used the finite-gap expressions to gain smooth periodic solutions of the NLS equation in terms of the theta functions.
-In \cite{BelokolosBEIM-94}, Belokolos et al. investigated the finite-gap theta function formulas, which provide a theoretical basis in constructing the solutions in the theta function form.
-Fortunately, in recent years, expressing the solutions by the theta functions have made some progresses.
+In the past 40 years, a large number of scholars focused on utilizing the theta functions to represent the solutions under the background of elliptic functions.
+In the 1980s, Its, Rybin and Sail \cite{It-88} used the algebro-geometric approach to construct the finite-gap solutions of the NLS equation in terms of the theta functions.
+In 1994, Belokolos et al.\cite{BelokolosBEIM-94} investigated the finite-gap theta function formulas, which provide a theoretical basis for constructing the solutions in the theta function form.
+Fortunately, in recent years, expressing the solutions by the theta functions has progressed well.
 Shin \cite{Shin-12} gained the solutions in the theta function form to study the soliton dynamics moving in phase-modulated lattices.
-Through utilizing the theta functions, Feng et al. \cite{FengLT-19} constructed the multi elliptic-breather solutions and rogue waves of the NLS equation successfully.
-Ling and Sun \cite{LinglmS-21} provided breather solutions in the theta function forms to exhibit the unstable or stable dynamic behaviors vividly, after studying the spectral and orbital stability of the elliptic function solutions for the mKdV equation.
-However, to the best of our knowledge, there still lack the systematic analysis on the multi elliptic-breather solutions in theta function forms.
-Therefore, our main goal is to construct the multi elliptic-breather solutions through utilizing the Jacobi theta functions directly, analyze the symmetric properties and study asymptotic behaviors of those solutions.
+Utilizing the theta functions, Feng et al. \cite{FengLT-19} constructed the multi elliptic-breather solutions and rogue waves of the NLS equation successfully.
+Ling and Sun \cite{LinglmS-21} provided breather solutions in the theta function forms to exhibit the stable or unstable dynamic behaviors vividly after studying the spectral and orbital stability of the elliptic function solutions for the mKdV equation.
+However, to the best of our knowledge, the multi elliptic-solitons solutions and multi elliptic-breather solutions in theta function forms are still lacking.
+Therefore, our primary goal is to construct them in terms of the theta functions directly and analyze them from the aspects of symmetry properties, asymptotic behavior, and degenerate form.